Pros and cons of condensing boilers

 4. They save space

-You do not need to build a tank for your condensing boiler, you can create it in a sleek and compact manner.
-This is a benefit over other boilers because it can fit into any space with its small size to overcome any space issues.
+You do not need to build a tank for your modern condensing boilers; you can create one in a sleek and compact manner.
+This is a benefit over traditional boilers because they can fit into any space with their small size and overcome any space issues.

 5. They are friendly to the economy